DKNazar/dknazar.github.io/hdr.md

     <li>Nits - a measurement for brightness that screens use.</li><br>
     <li>Paperwhite nits - the brightness that feels white like a piece of paper, but not white like the sun or a bright light.
 This can depending on your viewing environment, similar to how gamma works.</li><br>
     <li>Electro-Optical Transfer Function (EOTF) - a function/curve that gets applied to the game colour output so it can be properly represented on screen.
 In SDR this is our gamma function, and in HDR this is our Perceptual Quantizer function.</li>
-    <li> Perceptual Quantizer - to display HDR to a screen we must apply the SMPTE ST 2084 PQ function which is based on human perception, and outputs to the range of 0-10,000 nits.</li>
+    <li>Perceptual Quantizer - to display HDR to a screen we must apply the SMPTE ST 2084 PQ function which is based on human perception, and outputs to the range of 0-10,000 nits.</li>
   </ul>

 <h3 align="center">Research Links</h3>

 <ul>
   <li><a href="https://www.youtube.com/watch?v=pWyd835pfeg" target="_blank">High Dynamic Range in DirectX Games</a>: I wish this existed when I was learning about HDR, it sums it up so well.</li>
-  <li><a href="https://www.glowybits.com/blog/2016/12/21/ifl_iss_hdr_1/" target="_blank">HDR Display Support in Infamous</a>: Jasmin Patry on supporting HDR especially with SDR UI elements.
+  <li><a href="https://www.glowybits.com/blog/2016/12/21/ifl_iss_hdr_1/" target="_blank">HDR Display Support in Infamous Part 1</a> and <a href="https://www.glowybits.com/blog/2017/01/04/ifl_iss_hdr_2/" target"_blank"> Part 2</a>: Jasmin Patry on supporting HDR especially with SDR UI elements.
 Lots of practical info regarding ACES tonemapping, and he made Ghost of Tsushima which means he knows everything.</li>
 </ul>